com-lihaoyi/Ammonite/readme.md

 ### Automated Testing

-While working on an arbitrary `xyz` subproject, `sbt ~xyz/test` runs tests after every change. `amm/test` can be a bit slow because of the amount of code it compiles, so you may want to specify the test manually via `amm/test-only -- ammonite.TestObject.path.to.test`.
+While working on an arbitrary `xyz` subproject, `mill -w xyz.test` runs tests after every change.
+`amm/test` can be a bit slow because of the amount of code it compiles, so you may want to specify the test manually via `amm/test-only -- ammonite.TestObject.path.to.test`.

 - `ops/test` tests the filesystem operations, without any REPL present
 - `amm/test` tests the Ammonite-REPL/Script-runner, without filesystem-shell integration.